BEYOND Lead Participants

 The City of Reno, NV

 During the IPP, the City of Reno focused on missions related to public safety.
 It partnered with the Reno Emergency Management Services Agency and industry partner Flirtey, Inc. to deliver Automated External Defibrillators focused on river rescue operations with the Reno Fire Department and Iris Automation.
 In BEYOND, the City of Reno plans to use UAS to improve rescue response times and reduce the exposure of first responders and victims to dangerous conditions during rescue operations.
 Having the ability to use UAS in river rescue and fire-related emergency operations will save lives, increase efficiencies and reduce operational costs.
 Reno also has partnered with Drone America to conduct wildfire operations, package delivery for public safety missions and infrastructure inspection.

-For more information: Visit the City of Reno UAS Integration Pilot Program webpage.
+Learn more at City of Reno UAS

 University of Alaska-Fairbanks

 During the IPP program, the University of Alaska-Fairbanks conducted the first BVLOS operation in domestic airspace using onboard and ground-based detection systems instead of on-the-ground visual observers.
 ConOps during the IPP focused on linear infrastructure monitoring of the Trans-Alaska Pipeline System and included COVID-19 support monitoring compliance with a "stay-at-home" health mandate.
 As UAF transitions to BEYOND, the goal remains to conduct safe, repeatable and scalable commercial linear infrastructure monitoring and cargo delivery to remote communities in rural Alaska.